SirWumpus/post4/doc/tools.md

 - - -
 #### trace
 ( -- `aaddr` )
 Return the address `aaddr` of the trace variable; set true for tracing, otherwise false to disable.
+See also option `-T`.

 - - -
 #### _bp